survivejs/react-book/manuscript/03_webpack_and_react.md

 ## React Component Styles

-Besides ES6 classes React allows you to construct components using `React.createClass()`.
+Besides ES6 classes, React allows you to construct components using `React.createClass()`.
 That was the original way to create components and it is still in use.
 The approaches aren't equivalent by default.

 When you are using `React.createClass` it is possible to inject functionality using mixins.
 This isn't possible in ES6 by default.
 Yet, you can use a helper such as [react-mixin](https://github.com/brigand/react-mixin).
 In later chapters we will go through various alternative approaches.
 They allow you to reach roughly equivalent results as you can achieve with mixins.
 Often a decorator is all you need.